grand-prix-stats/grand-prix-stats.github.io/f1/circuits/adelaide/races.md

 ---
-title: List of All Formula 1® Races in Adelaide Street Circuit
+title: List of All Formula 1® Races at Adelaide Street Circuit
 layout: page
 ---